How epilepsy can affect learning and the university experience

 Some university degrees include placements as part of the course.
 Even if your university lecturers and tutors know about your epilepsy, the staff at your placement may not.

-Thinking about what the placement will be, and getting in touch with the people there as soon as possible, might help to reassure them about your epilepsy.
-Although it is important to be realistic about whether your epilepsy might affect the placement, it is also important to look at ways of making the placement safer, if necessary, so that you can get the most out of the experience.
+Thinking about what the placement will be, and getting in touch with the people there as soon as possible, might help them to understand your epilepsy.
+It is important to be realistic about whether your epilepsy might affect the placement,and to look at ways of making the placement safer, if necessary.
 It may be worth talking to your tutors, and enlisting their help in liaising with the placement.

 Finding people to talk to about your epilepsy, sharing experiences with other people or reading about people’s experiences might help you to feel that there are other people ‘out there’ who understand what you are going through.
-Try our online forum or Youth Health Talk (opens new window).
+Try our socal media channels or Youth Health Talk